l2c2technologies/ai-ddc-assistant/README.md

 However, several readers of our blog, our clients and partners and friends in the Indian LIS community have been long asking me for something of this nature, especially since OCLC closed down the free OCLC Classify service in 2022.
 To be fair to OCLC, the project started as an experimental FRBR based classification service in 2008.
 It was never meant to be a long-term project.
 In fact OCLC gave a full 2 years of heads-up in announcing the project's planned shutdown in 2022.

 So after enough people had managed to bug me, especially after Anupta's (Jana) FB post on the topic, I decided to put in a few hours effort and here it is - warts and all.
-So,

 ### What does this "toy" allow you to do